ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

 ### Step 4: Web frameworks / web programming:
-- [Sinatra](http://sinatrarb.com/) this is a very lightweight web framework that is a good place to start in terms of ruby web programming.
+- [Sinatra](http://sinatrarb.com/) this is a very lightweight web framework that is a good place to start for ruby web programming.
   - Basic tutorial [here](https://www.sitepoint.com/just-do-it-learn-sinatra-i/)
   - More comprehensive on Sinatra book [here](http://sinatra-org-book.herokuapp.com/).
   - youtube [tutorial](https://www.youtube.com/watch?v=YIqEQW1alNw) on building a simple full stack web app in Sinatra.